diziegel/HCP_passions/README.md

 netid@quest:/projects/b1090/Users/diane/projects/hcp1200

 ## 1. Example subject - full 3T data
 <br> I downloaded one full 3T MRI dataset for one subject.
-This contains all preprocessed (and unpreprocessed is being added) for T1, resting and diffusion data, as well as task-based fMRI, which consists of emotion, gambling, language, motor, relational, social, and working memory, tasks. <br>
+This contains all preprocessed and unpreprocessed structural (t1 and t2), resting and diffusion data, as well as task-based fMRI, which consists of emotion, gambling, language, motor, relational, social, and working memory, tasks. <br>

 This data can be found here: netid@quest:/projects/b1090/Users/diane/projects/hcp1200/example_subject